Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Alternative argument type: integer in milliseconds
                                       Default: {00:00:01} (1000)

+            DefaultQueueSize=VALUE
+                                      Default setting value for the monitored item's queue size to be used when not explicitly specified in pn.json file
+                                      Alternative: --mq, --monitoreditemqueuecapacity
+                                      Mode: Standalone only
+                                      Type: integer
+                                      Default: 1

             DefaultHeartbeatInterval=VALUE
                                       Default value for the heartbeat interval setting of published nodes having no explicit setting for heartbeat interval.